SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Related work

-{\bf Weakly Supervised Methods} Weakly supervised methods only require limited 3D annotations or an unpaired 2D-3D correspondence.
-Zhou et al.\cite{2017Towards} propose a two-stage transfer model to generate 2D heat maps and regress the joint depths.
-Yang et al.\cite{yang_3d_2018} propose an adversarial training method based on multiple representations.
-They use a discriminator to evaluate results by RGB images, geometric representations, and heat maps.
-Considering the reprojection constraint, Wandt et al.\cite{2019RepNet} propose a GAN-based model named RepNet to estimate a 3D pose and a camera simultaneously and use a discriminator to evaluate the estimated 3D pose and the corresponding KCS matrix.
-Deng et al.\cite{deng2021synchronized} propose an adversarial training method that considers 3D information and 2D information simultaneously and trains the 2D-3D lifter, reprojection network, and discriminator synchronously.
-Although these methods somehow solve the problem of overfitting, they still require 3D annotation data, whose acquisition is time-consuming and labor-intensive.
+{\bf Weakly Supervised Methods} Weakly supervised methods only require limited 3D annotations or unpaired 2D-3D data.
+Zhou et al.\cite{2017Towards} propose a two-stage transfer learning method to generate 2D heat maps and regress the joint depths.
+Yang et al.\cite{yang_3d_2018} present an adversarial training method based on multiple representations.
+They introduce a discriminator that makes full use of RGB images, geometric representations, and heat maps.
+Drover et al.\cite{2018can} learn a mapping of distribution from 2D to 3D with the help of 2D projections based on a GAN\cite{goodfellow_i_generative_2014}.
+However, they require extra data generated by utilizing ground-truth 3D data for training.
+Considering the reprojection constraint, Wandt et al.\cite{2019RepNet} propose a GAN-based model named RepNet to estimate 3D pose and camera simultaneously, and use a discriminator to evaluate the estimated 3D pose and the corresponding KCS matrix.
+Although these methods somewhat solve the problem of generalization, they still require 3D annotations, which are time-consuming and labor-intensive to acquire.

-{\bf Unsupervised Methods} Unsupervised methods make full use of images or 2D data, and they don't require any 3D annotation.
-Rhodin et al.\cite{2018Unsupervised1} propose an encoder-decoder to perform 3D human pose estimation based on unsupervised geometry-aware representations.
+{\bf Unsupervised Methods} Unsupervised methods make full use of images or 2D data, and do not require any 3D annotation.
+Rhodin et al.\cite{2018Unsupervised1} propose an encoder-decoder model to perform 3D human pose estimation based on unsupervised geometry-aware representations.
 Their method requires multi-view 2D data to learn the appearance representation.
-Kudo et al.\cite{2018Unsupervised} propose an unsupervised method to perform 3D human pose estimation.
-They randomly rotate an estimated 3D pose and then reproject it back to 2D and use a discriminator to evaluate the 2D reprojection.
-Chen et al.\cite{2020Unsupervised} propose an unsupervised method to estimate a 3D pose.
-Half of their model is similar to \cite{2018Unsupervised}, and the other half of their model lifts the 2D reprojection to a 3D pose again and reprojects the 3D pose back to 2D once more.
-Kocabas et al.\cite{2019Self} propose a multi-view self-supervised method.
-They use traditional methods to generate a 3D pose using multi-view 2D poses and use it as self-supervised information.
+Kudo et al.\cite{2018Unsupervised} consider that the random 2D reprojections are reasonable if the estimated 3D pose is accurate enough.
+Chen et al.\cite{2020Unsupervised} extend the method\cite{2018Unsupervised} by lifting the 2D reprojection to 3D again to impose geometric self-consistency constraints.
+Kocabas et al.\cite{2019Self} adopt traditional methods to generate a 3D pose using multi-view 2D poses, and take it as self-supervised information.
 Kundu et al.\cite{2020Kundu} propose a differentiable and modular self-supervised method for 3D human pose estimation along with the discovery of 2D part segments from unlabeled video frames.